UniExeterRSE/intro-version-control/resources.md

 title: Resources
 ---

-*Please note, this workshop is under development, so the material on this page is subject to change.*
+*Please note, this workshop is under development and the material on this page may change.*

 ## Command line navigation